kamykaze/clicker-upper/README.txt

 Version History
 ---------------------
-0.9.7 - Minor improvement for 'cleaner breadcrumbs' feature.
+0.9.8 - Make task 'tags' appear on the same line as before 0.9.7 - Minor improvement for 'cleaner breadcrumbs' feature.
 It now makes main task name bold (this was an issue if you picked black as your theme color)
 0.9.6 - Fixed 'compact status group' to apply only to grouped lists.
 For lists grouped only by status, we don't change the styling
 0.9.5 - Added compact status groups in list view; cleaned up subtask icon in 'clean breadcrumbs' feature